-AN EXCITING NEW OUTDOOR ART AND NATURE PROJECT FOR THE NORTH YORKSHIRE COAST
+AN EXCITING OUTDOOR ART AND NATURE PROJECT FOR THE NORTH YORKSHIRE COAST

-Launching this September, Wild Eye is an inspiring new nature and art project that brings together leading artists with great opportunities for people in the Scarborough and Whitby area and visitors to observe and engage with the outstanding wildlife found along the North Yorkshire coast.
+Wild Eye is an inspiring nature and art project that brings together leading artists with great opportunities for people in the Scarborough and Whitby area and visitors to observe and engage with the outstanding wildlife found along the North Yorkshire coast.

 Wild Eye aims to foster a greater understanding of the incredible wildlife found across the North Yorkshire Coast through artworks and events, raising awareness of issues around nature, biodiversity and climate change.

-Wild Eye has been developed by the award-winning art and science organisation Invisible Dust and Yorkshire Wildlife Trust with support from Coast and Vale Community Action (CaVCA), and English Heritage.
+Curated by Jeanine Griffin and Alice Sharp, Wild Eye has been developed by Invisible Dust and Yorkshire Wildlife Trust with support from Coast and Vale Community Action (CaVCA), and English Heritage.

-Ryan Gander’s sculpture, pictured here, is due to be installed in 2022 and also functions as a seating structure and a viewpoint for clifftop wildlife and sea views.
+Ryan Gander’s sculpture We are only human (Incomplete sculpture for Scarborough to be finished by snow), at Scarborough Castle headland launched in March 2022 and also functions as a seating structure and a viewpoint for clifftop wildlife and sea views.
 It is hoped it will provide a waymarker to an incredible coastal view and a point of interest for residents and visitors alike.

 Ryan Gander is a world-renowned artist who has been awarded an OBE for services to culture and Scarborough will join Cambridge, Liverpool, New York, Mexico City and other international cities in hosting pieces of his thoughtful and engaging works in public spaces.

 Wild Eye is funded by the government’s Towns Fund through Scarborough Borough Council and English Heritage’s Shout Out Loud programme.
-Invisible Dust is funded by Arts Council England and the Wellcome Trust.
+Invisible Dust is funded by Arts Council England.